-Supervisory authorities are required to provide assistance to each other in the form of information or carrying out "prior authorisations and consultations, inspections and investigations".
+Supervisory authorities are required to provide assistance to each other in particular in the form of information or carrying out "prior authorisations and consultations, inspections and investigations".
 The European Commission can specify forms and procedures for mutual assistance.

-Supervisory authorities can conduct joint investigation and enforcement operations.
-A supervisory authority has a right to be included in such operations if a controller has an establishment on its territory or a significant number of its data subjects are likely to be substantially affected.
+Supervisory authorities can conduct joint investigations and enforcement operations.
+A supervisory authority has a right to be included in such operations if the controller or processor has an establishment on its territory or a significant number of its data subjects are likely to be substantially affected.

 If local law permits, a host supervisory authority can give formal investigatory powers to seconded staff.
-Supervisory authorities have conducted joint investigations under the existing law, so the GDPR in practice develops and strengthens these arrangements.
+Supervisory authorities have conducted joint investigations pre-GDPR, so the GDPR in practice has developed and strengthened these arrangements.

-Where supervisory authorities take certain formal steps

-or disagree or wish for action to be taken by another supervisory authority, the GDPR provides for a consistency and dispute resolution mechanism.
-In its guidelines, the former Article 29 Working Party emphasises cooperation between lead and concerned supervisory authorities to reach a mutually acceptable course of action, noting that the formal consistency mechanism should only be invoked where cooperation does not reach a mutually acceptable outcome.
+Where supervisory authorities take certain formal steps or disagree or wish for action to be taken by another supervisory authority, the GDPR provides for a consistency and dispute resolution mechanism.

 The EDPB has to give opinions on various supervisory authority proposals, including the approval of binding corporate rules, certification criteria and codes of conduct.
-If the supervisory authority disagrees with an EDPB opinion, the matter goes to the dispute resolution procedure.
+If a supervisory authority fails to request the opinion of the EDPB or does not follow an EDPB opinion, then the matter goes to the dispute resolution procedure.

-That procedure also applies to lead authority/concerned authority disputes.
+The dispute resolution procedure also applies to lead authority/concerned authority disputes.
 In all these cases, the EDPB takes a binding decision on the basis of a two-thirds majority vote.
 If there is no such majority, then after a delay, a simple majority will suffice.
 The supervisory authorities involved are bound to comply and formal decisions have to be issued in compliance with the EDPB decision.